adamreiser/dmiwrite/README.md

 password hash.
 We can then `su` to root.
 Of course, this may lock other users out of the system.
-In the engagement where I employed this, I used a separate file read vulnerability to first obtain /etc/shadow, which I used as a template.
-If your situation is not so fortunate, you may be able to restore /etc/shadow from a backup after escalating to root.
+In the engagement where I employed this, I used a separate file read vulnerability to first obtain /etc/shadow, which I used as a template, and restored /etc/shadow after escalating to root.
+Another method is to set the unprivileged account to UID 0 in /etc/passwd.
+Your environment and operational needs may vary.

 ```
 make dmiwrite